Welcome to the Catholic Diocese of Auckland Religious Education Team.

 Phone: 09-360 3056

-Delia is the Co-ordinator for Seasons for Growth in the Catholic Diocese of Auckland.
-Seasons for Growth is a peer support programme developed by Good Grief (Srs of St Joseph of the Sacred Heart), written in response to the challenge of St Mary of the Cross MacKillop, “to never see a need without doing something about it“.
+Delia is the Coordinator of Seasons for Growth in the Catholic Diocese of Auckland.
+Seasons for Growth is a peer support programme developed by Good Grief (Sisters of St Joseph of the Sacred Heart), written in response to the challenge of St Mary of the Cross MacKillop, “to never see a need without doing something about it“.

 Delia trains Companions to walk alongside those who are experiencing change, loss and grief in schools, parishes, rest homes, hospice and prisons.
 She has been engaged in this work for 12 years.